 This year marks the 10th anniversary of the launch of Facebook.
 Hard to believe that a decade ago Mark Zuckerberg was little more than a Harvard student with a dream and some venture capital funding.
 Now the social network has changed the way people interact, sparking the age of social media and challenging the boundaries of communication.

 Though initially Facebook was meant for college students, it’s grown to include virtually everyone from your grandson to your great-grandfather.
 And it’s become an especially useful tool for businesses.
-In honor of Facebook’s 10th anniversary, here are 10 ways Facebook has changed the way we do business.

 1. Making Closer Connection to Customers